aVadim483/ace-calculator/README.md

 ## Custom operators

-Add custom operator to executor:
+Create the class of custom operator:

 ```php
 <?php